Cleancoindev2/Docs-MyCon/docs/faq/faq.md

 !!! quote "Mycontract.co supports which blockchain?"
     Mycontract.co supports XinFin's XDC( XinFin.Network) and Ethereum's ERC 20 token creation conventions smart contract which facilitates crowd sale and related smart contracts execution on its networks.

+!!! quote "Can I create trial accounts?"
+     Yes. for limited time we provide facility to create and deploy one free Smart contract.

+!!! quote "Can I customize my website to create smart contract under my Logo?"
+     Yes.
+You can use our Storefront Designer to make your storefront reflect your personal brand

 !!! quote "How will I be assured that mycontract is secure?"
     Our contracts have been audited by a reputed smart contract auditing firm.
 Our contract came out with no vulnerabilities.